Updated: Jan 19

 Now we're down to the two best options of almond milk: unsweetened from the store and homemade using just almonds and water (perhaps a little salt as well).
 From here, the AMOUNT you're using also matters.

-If you're using the Complete Intermittent Fasting Bundle protocols in order to achieve your wellness and weight loss goals, the main focus is naturally reducing the insulin response in order to turn on lipolysis (aka fat burning).
-The amount of insulin someone will produce in response to carbohydrates or protein will vary, but a good rule of thumb is to stick to less than 1g of carbohydrates and 1g of protein during your fasted state.
+The amount of insulin someone will produce in response to carbohydrates or protein will vary, but a good rule of thumb is to stick to less than 1g of carbohydrates and 1g of protein during your fasted state so as not to break a fast.
 Fat doesn't have a significant impact on insulin levels and therefore can be used during your fasted state with this method of fasting in mind.
 If you are following a fast for therapeutic or religious purposes, then any food or drink (other than water, in most cases) will break your fast.

 With this in mind, let's take a look back at almond milk.
 (Note: depending on the brand you use, this information may vary GREATLY.
 Make sure to check the nutrition facts for the almond milk that you use.)